ArthurHlt/stufy/README.md

-  new-incident      Create a new incident (aliases: n) new-scheduled     Create a new scheduled task (aliases: ns) remove-alias      Remove an alias (aliases: ra) update-incident   Update an existing incident (aliases: u) update-scheduled  Update an existing scheduled task (aliases: us)
+  new-incident      Create a new incident (aliases: n) new-scheduled     Create a new scheduled task (aliases: ns) remove-alias      Remove an alias (aliases: ra) resync            Resynchronize your target (useful when merging issue on git repo) (aliases: r) update-incident   Update an existing incident (aliases: u) update-scheduled  Update an existing scheduled task (aliases: us)
 ```